Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 1. Determine the optimum levels for an item's Minimum and Maximum through the following features in eTurns.

-• Average usage: Assuming the user will use Pull Value as the Measurement Method and 90 as the number of days of most recent history, add up the value of all of the Pulls done over the last 90 days for each item.
+- Average usage: Assuming the user will use Pull Value as the Measurement Method and 90 as the number of days in the most recent history, add up the value of all Pulls performed over the last 90 days for each item.
 Then divide that total value by 90 to get the average daily Pull Value usage for all items.

 2. Optimize inventory and maximize service levels with these capabilities in eTurns: